CasperVerswijvelt/keyboard/60/buildlog.md

 ## Let the wiring begin

-Using the nicely colored wires of some ethernet cable\
+Using the nicely colored wires of some leftover ethernet cable

 <img src="images\IMG_20200707_204047.jpg"  height="600" />